Wood Pellet Market Size and Share

 By End-user: Commercial Sector Emerges as Growth Engine

 Industrial and utility customers anchored 47.5% of 2024 revenue through multi-year, vessel-scale purchase agreements.
-These large buyers require consistent ISO-compliant product delivered to deep-water ports, favoring players with integrated port storage and loading assets.
-Conversely, commercial applications—spanning retail chains, office parks, and educational campuses—are accelerating at 8% CAGR as developers roll out low-carbon building portfolios.
+These large buyers require consistent ISO-compliant products delivered to deep-water ports, favoring players with integrated port storage and loading assets.
+Conversely, commercial applications—retail chains, office parks, and educational campuses—are accelerating at 8% CAGR as developers roll out low-carbon building portfolios.
 Government incentives such as the U.S. 30% biomass tax credit permit each installation to receive up to USD 2,000 annually, narrowing the payback gap with natural-gas alternatives.

 By Feedstock: Agricultural Residue Gains Momentum Amid Forest Constraints

 Forest and wood residue supplied 57.5% of inputs in 2024, benefiting from mature collection networks and equipment.
-Yet tight land-use regulations and competing sawlog demand are capping incremental growth.
-Agricultural residue, notably rice straw and corn stover, now advances at 7.25% CAGR, attracting policy support in India where utilities must purchase 96,000 t daily for co-firing programs.
-To unlock this feedstock, producers invest in torrefaction and pelletizing lines capable of handling higher silica and alkali contents without compromising boiler tubes.
+Yet, tight land-use regulations and competing sawlog demand are capping incremental growth.
+Agricultural residue, notably rice straw and corn stover, now advances at 7.25% CAGR, attracting policy support in India, where utilities must purchase 96,000 t daily for co-firing programs.
+Producers invest in torrefaction and pelletizing lines capable of handling higher silica and alkali contents without compromising boiler tubes to unlock this feedstock.

 By Grade: Torrefied Pellets Lead Premium Market Evolution

-Premium residential-grade pellets meanwhile serve Nordic and Central European markets that mandate low ash and sulfur.
+Premium residential-grade pellets, meanwhile, serve Nordic and Central European markets that mandate low ash and sulfur.
 Standard-grade sits in between, balancing price and performance for smaller commercial boilers.
 Segment stratification is deepening: utilities that retrofit coal assets increasingly demand torrefied grades, while district energy schemes favor premium A1 pellets that minimize particulate emissions.
-The evolving grade mix diversifies revenue and cushions the wood pellet market from price swings in any single category.
+The evolving grade mix diversifies revenue and cushions the wood pellet market from price swings in any category.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.